grayson-arendt/sparkcan/README.md

 ### sparkcan

-A USB to CAN device such as a CANable is required and will need to be connected to a SPARK MAX or SPARK Flex.
+A SocketCAN USB adapter such as a [CANable](https://canable.io/) is required and will need to be connected to a [Power Distribution Hub](https://www.revrobotics.com/rev-11-1850/).
+The Power Distribution Hub will need to be connected to a [SPARK MAX](https://www.revrobotics.com/rev-11-2158/) and/or [SPARK Flex](https://www.revrobotics.com/rev-11-2159/).

 Make sure to use REV Hardware Client to set the CAN ID for your controllers and modify the values to match them in the examples.